ByteMastermind/Bachelor-thesis/README.md

 ## Features

 - **Bachelor Thesis Implementation**: Delve into the Python program developed for the bachelor thesis, located in the 'impl' directory.
+The thesis was done under [Faculty of Information Technology, CTU in Prague](https://fit.cvut.cz/cs).
 - **Comprehensive Documentation**: Access the complete text of the thesis in PDF format, along with the LaTeX source code available in the 'text' directory.